Montessori Education (MED)

 Graduate Program (MEd)

-As Montessorians trained in the educational philosophy developed by Dr. Maria Montessori, the faculty and staff of Xavier's Montessori Institute prepare students to be master teachers who respect and support each child's unique development within a balanced social environment.
+As Montessorians trained in the educational philosophy developed by Dr. Maria Montessori, the faculty and staff of Xavier's Montessori Institute prepare students to be master teachers who respect and support each child's unique development within a balanced social-impact environment.

 Applications are accepted throughout the year from students with a bachelor's degree and a solid academic background.
 You may begin the program in the summer, fall, or spring term.